Muscular dystrophy

 Read Article Now Book Mark ArticleCauses

-Muscular dystrophies, or MD, are a group of inherited conditions.
-This means they are passed down through families.
-They may occur in childhood or adulthood.
-There are many different types of muscular dystrophy.
+Inherited conditions are passed down through families.
+They may become manifest in childhood or adulthood.
+There are many different types of MD.
 They include:

 - Becker muscular dystrophy